 You get the point!

-When you sell your own products you live, breathe and sleep on how awesome it is and get excited about it’s benefits and features.
-Your customers though, more often than not don’t share the same excitement and are more interested in how it will add value to them than some geeky specifications.
+When you sell your own products you live, breathe and sleep thinking how awesome they are, and get excited about their benefits and features.
+Your customers though, more often than not, don’t share the same excitement and are more interested in how it will add value to them than some geeky specifications.
 So, always focus on the ‘benefits’ of your product rather than the features.
-How is your subscription box going to make your life better.
-For example, Dollar Shave Club highlights the convenience and cost in time and money by saving you from having to make that early morning dash across to the local store so you can have a shave before work because you forgot to buy razors by automatically delivering them to your door every month.
+How is your subscription box going to make their lives better?
+For example, Dollar Shave Club highlights the convenience and cost in time and money by saving you from having to make that early morning dash across to the local store so you can shave before work because you forgot to buy razors, by automatically delivering them to your door every month.

-Birchbox for example focus on how the popular subscription box is tailored towards your own personal profile rather than on what items are included in the box.
+Birchbox on the other hand, focuses on how their popular subscription box is tailored towards your own personal profile rather than on what items are included in the box.

 People are wising up.
 Trust us when we say they are getting bored with the same old corporate jargon.
 It’s easy to just use standard ‘filler’ words to make your subscription box description look that little bit more attractive.
 But DON’T!
-Think of it like a resume who’s opening line usually reads something like “A hardworking individual…” as soon as you read it you instantly think “yep, thats what everyone says”.
-Well the same applies for product descriptions, don’t turn your potential buyer off by using standard, boring words. be personable and focus on giving an impression of quality to your customer.
+Think of it like a resume, where the opening line usually reads something like “A hardworking individual…” As soon as you read, it you instantly think “yep, thats what everyone says”.
+Well the same applies for product descriptions – don’t turn your potential buyer off by using standard, boring words.
+Be personable and focus on giving an impression of quality to your customer.

-In all your excitement of writing a description for a product you think is cool don’t get too carried away and sound like that annoying infomercial guy with the overuse of superlatives and exclamation marks!
+In all your excitement of writing a description for a product you think is cool, don’t get too carried away and sound like that annoying infomercial guy overusing of superlatives and exclamation marks!
 The more you use the more desperate you look and it can come across as untrustworthy.
 You need to get the right balance and ensure that your bold claims are justified and backed up.
 If your subscription box includes the world’s most comfortable socks, ensure that there is some data confirming they are the worlds most comfortable socks!

 People trust people and it’s hard to gain the trust of a customer when they know you have a product to sell.
 Including testimonials from existing customers helps increase trust levels.
-If you’ve got it flaunt it, include as many testimonial & press coverage as you can.
-Include images of your customers or logo’s of brands who have recommended your subscription box all adds to the credibility of your box.
+If you’ve got it, flaunt it, and include as many testimonials & links to press coverage as you can.
+Including images of your customers, or logos of brands which have recommended your subscription box all adds to the credibility of your business.